The Australian Bureau of Statistics (ABS) has been using the following definition since 2012:

 Housing Affordability and Homelessness

-Housing affordability is a key element of understanding homelessness because it is the second major reason people experience homelessness but is also often central to homelessness created by domestic violence and financial difficulties.
+Housing affordability is a key element of understanding homelessness because it is a major reason people experience homelessness but is also often central to homelessness created by domestic violence and financial difficulties.
 Families leaving violent situations usually need secure and affordable housing to make the separation possible, while at the same time they are often facing financial difficulties due to inability to work, and the challenges created by disrupted emotional lives, isolation and child-caring responsibilities.

 That family violence and housing affordability are major issues at state and national levels also helps to explain why so many young people are homeless.
 The effects of increasing rental prices, insecure work or under-employment both during and after tertiary or vocational studies as well as the effects of family violence on children’s education, capacity to gain post-school skills and long-term mental and emotional health are all major factors for homelessness across the 0-34 age bracket.